Couchbase-Ecosystem/couchbase-haystack/docusaurus/couchbase-haystack/docs/home/overview.md

 document_store.write_documents(documents_with_embeddings.get("documents"))
 ```

-Make sure embedding model produces vectors of same size as it has been set on `Couchbase Vector Index`, e.g. setting `embedding_dim=384` would comply with the "sentence-transformers/all-MiniLM-L6-v2" model.
+Make sure the embedding model produces vectors of the same size as it has been set on `Couchbase Vector Index`, e.g., setting `embedding_dim=384` would comply with the "sentence-transformers/all-MiniLM-L6-v2" model.

 > **Note**
 > Most of the time you will be using [Haystack Pipelines](https://docs.haystack.deepset.ai/v2.0/docs/pipelines) to build both indexing and querying RAG scenarios.

-It is important to understand how haystack Documents are stored in Couchbase after you call `write_documents`.
+It is important to understand how Haystack Documents are stored in Couchbase after you call `write_documents`.

 ```python
 from random import random